 It will be interesting to see how these concerns are mitigated by Whole Foods, especially as Amazon’s free 2-hour grocery delivery service (dubbed Amazon Fresh) becomes increasingly popular and increases demand for Whole Foods inventory.

-Elad Menna, CPA, is an audit manager with over five years of accounting experience and specializes in assurance services for food and beverage and manufacturing clients.
-Elad also services clients within the technology (SaaS), media and entertainment and nonprofit industries.
-He is part of the…Learn More
+Elad Menna, CPA, is a manager in GHJ’s Audit and Assurance Practice with over six years of accounting experience and specializes in assurance services for food and beverage and manufacturing clients.
+Elad also services clients within the technology (SaaS), media and entertainment and nonprofit…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More